Alex Jones Penalized By Twitter

 The conspiracy theorist faces five defamation lawsuits, as NPR's Bill Chappell and Anastasia Tsioulcas reported, including three from the families of Sandy Hook victims.

-Jones is still posting on Infowars.
-In a video released this morning, he describes himself as the victim of a "mob."
+In a video released Wednesday morning on Infowars, Jones describes himself as the victim of a "mob."
 "This is all just about people exercising their power to bully people, this is really crazy," he said.

 Major tech companies have faced criticism for providing a platform for false news reports, particularly in the lead-up to the 2016 election.